Investigations Officer, The Sentry

 Status: Full-time, Non-exempt

-The Investigations Officer of The Sentry works closely with the Senior Investigations Manager, Enough Policy Director, and Founding Director of Enough to plan and execute investigations for one of the five countries covered by The Sentry, an investigative initiative launched by Enough in 2015 to counter the financing of conflict and mass atrocities in Africa.
+The Investigator/Sr. Investigator of The Sentry works closely with the Investigations Director, the Director of Policy and Analysis, and the Managing Director to plan and execute investigations for one of the five countries covered by The Sentry, an investigative initiative launched by the Enough Project in 2015 to counter the financing of conflict and mass atrocities in Africa.
 This position works to ensure that investigative efforts support the policy goals of Enough.

 Essential Responsibilities and Tasks